srikrishnan-lab/lab-manual/docs/applying/graduate.md

 When funding is available for M.S. and Ph.D students to do specific work, these positions will be advertised on the group's ["Join Us"](https://srikrishnan-lab.github.io/join/){:target="_blank"} page.
 When projects allow for a broader scope, or more general funding is available, that same page will note how many students the group is looking to take on.

-!!! important inline end "Graduate Fellowships"
+!!! tip inline end "Graduate Fellowships"

     - If you are externally funded (through a graduate fellowship, such as the [NSF GRFP](https://www.nsfgrfp.org/) or others), feel free to reach out if you are interested in our research, regardless of whether a position is advertised.
     - If you are considering applying for a graduate fellowship, Vivek is also happy to work with you on developing your application.